xsherryhe/weather-app/README.md

 The project primarily demonstrates use of asynchronous JS with APIs, including the Fetch API, promises, and async/await syntax.

 The project is currently in progress.
-In order to keep the API keys secure in a front-end-only application, this project will not be deployed online.